Mgr. Jiří Sirový

-History and move
+History and the transfer

 The Gothic church of Assumption of the Virgin Mary had been built since 1517, after the terrible fire the old town of Bridge.
 The old town of Bridge was dammaged by the fire at 1515.
 The architect the new church was Jacob Heilmann from Schweinfurt, and the church was based on the origin place, where was before the terrible catastrophe the old church, which was through the fire almost completely destroyed and only the crypt was not dammaged.
 The new church had been built since 1517 to 1602.